rjjrbatarao/JuanFi-X/README.md

 # JuanFi-X
-A refactored version of juanFi, compatible with JuanFi portals version pre-2.4.x.
+A refactored version of juanFi, made compatible with JuanFi portals version pre-2.4.x.
 This repo is the continuation of the `Open Source` advocacy of JuanFi and thus the JuanFi-X is born.

 ## Features